-- After determining that part you will need to glue them down half way down to your nail.
+- After determining that part you will need to glue them halfway down to your nail.

 - Never go completely to the beginning of your nail since they won’t apply nor last long that way.

-- Put some pressure on each of your tips up to 5 seconds.
+- Put some pressure on each of your tips for up to 5 seconds.